-The COTP has determined that swimming events in close proximity to marine traffic pose significant risk to public safety and property.
+The Captain of the Port (COTP) has determined that swimming events in close proximity to marine traffic pose significant risk to public safety and property.
 The combination of increased numbers of recreation vessels, congested waterways, and large numbers of swimmers in the water has the potential to result in serious injuries or fatalities.
-In order to protect the safety of all waterway users including event participants and spectators, this rule establishes a temporary safety zone for the duration of the event.
+In order to protect the safety of all waterway users including event participants and spectators, this temporary rule establishes a temporary safety zone for the duration of the event.